SAP-samples/cloud-cf-multitenant-Inventory-management/README.md

 # Developing a SaaS Multitenant Business Application on SAP Cloud Platform in the Cloud Foundry Environment

+## Warning

+This code sample may be deprecated in the near future in favor of a CAP based example.
+Watch this space for further announcements.

 ## Description

 This repository contains a sample reference application for developing and deploying a SaaS (software-as-a-service) multitenant business application on SAP Cloud Platform, Cloud Foundry environment.